mochamps/hello-world/README.md

 # hello-world
-Just started using GitHub and force in my life chose to read the guide.
+Just started using GitHub, and for the first time in my life chose to read the guide.